Answers to the Most Commonly Asked Questions about Certification

 Q. What happens if I fail one of my exams (Certification Foundation, CIPP/US, CIPP/C, CIPP/E, CIPP/G, CIPP/IT or CIPM)?

-A. You are eligible to retake the exam after 30 days with a retake price of $162 (or $112 for special-event paper-pencil exams).
+A. You are eligible to schedule and retake the exam after 30 days with a retake price of $162 (or $112 for special-event paper-pencil exams).
 There is no limit on how many times you can retake the exam.

 Q. What if I want my paper-pencil exam score reviewed?